 Focus on the essentials

-At the beginning of this article, I gave you a list of the few elements that you should urgently include in your header, such as the logo for example.
+At the beginning of this article, I gave you a list of the few elements that you should absolutely include in your header, such as the logo for example.

 To attract attention, don’t hesitate to use a call to action button, when legitimate.
 A Call to Action Button (CTA) is a clickable button that prompts the visitor to perform a specific action (e.g. download an ebook, make a payment, discover a product).

-For example, the website WP Hive chose to place a “Get Started” link within a white rectangle on the top right part of its header.
+For example, the WP Rocket website prominently displays a “Buy WP Rocket” link in a bright orange button on the top right part of its header.

 Designing an appetizing menu

-Navigation plays a major role within your header: it is thanks to it that you will allow your visitors to find their way around, but also guide them to your strategic pages.
+Navigation plays a major role within your header: it is thanks to the menu that you will allow your visitors to find their way around, as well as guide them to your strategic pages.

-With always the imperative to propose something simple and concise, limit the number of links (generally referring to key pages) to 6 or 7 at most.
+Always keeping in mind the importance of offering something simple and concise, limit the number of links (generally referring to key pages) to 6 or 7 at most.

-And to complete the picture, check out this article with the evocative name: how to manage and optimize WordPress menus like a pro.
+To complete the picture, you might want to check out this article: How to manage and optimize WordPress menus like a pro.

 Regarding the presentation of the navigation links included in your menu, several options are available: